fabiangunzinger/.dotfiles/README.md

 - It fixes venv issues in nvim.
 When using pyenv, nvim would find mutliple versions of Python in the dedicated host environment.
 With this approach, it finds a single version.

+Disadvantages:

+- I much prefer to install Python version programmaticall via pyenv.

+- Python only provides installers for actively supported versions.
+This means that if I need to install an older version to be compatible with a project I'm working on, I can't install it in this same way.
+This is a major disadvantage.

 ## nvim

 ### Installation